dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 As you see, although we have sorted array, `findAny` just return random number, but `findFirst` return first element of sorted array.

-By default stream `reduce` returns the same type, if you want to change it, you have to use version of `reduce` with 3 arguments.
+By default, stream `reduce` returns the same type, if you want to change it, you have to use version of `reduce` with 3 arguments.
 ```java
 import java.util.*;